codeaffen/codeaffen.org/_posts/2021-09-17-migrate-helm-charts.md

 ## Summary

-With this simplified five step demonstration you should be able to get the idea, how to migrate your Helm Charts to Redhat Quay registry.
+With this simplified five step demonstration you should be able to get the idea, how to migrate your Helm Charts to Red Hat Quay registry.
 Depending on the amount of Helm Charts, the workflow can be automated.
-This can make sense if both -ChartMuseum repository & Redhat Quay registry- coexist for a longer time and you need to have a synchronisation of both in place.
+This can make sense if both -ChartMuseum repository & Red Hat Quay registry- coexist for a longer time and you need to have a synchronisation of both in place.